 The sculptures rest in gravel, boulders, logs and native plants – perfect salmon spawning habitat.
 Look closely in those rocks to find replicas of salmonid fossils and petroglyphs that are approximations of coast Salish rock art dating back some 3,000 years.

 The sculptures were installed in 1996 and 1998 and funded by grants from the City of Issaquah Arts Commission and FISH.
+Please refrain from climbing on the sculptures.

 The hatchery’s solar panel shows how people can harness the sun’s power.
 The project is a 1.1 kilowatt solar-electric system and while it is too small to provide the main source of power for the hatchery’s normal electrical needs, the system is grid-tied, so its electricity is part of the overall energy mix used by the hatchery.